 (c) inviting comments and submissions within a specified time, but not less than 21 days after publication of the notice.

+(2) If the scheme indicates an intention to operate as a scheme of both this jurisdiction and another jurisdiction, the Council must also publish a similar notice in the other jurisdiction in accordance with the requirements of the corresponding law of that jurisdiction that relate to the approval of a scheme prepared in that jurisdiction.

+[Section 21 amended by No. 3 of 2010 s.
+14.]

 22. Public comments and submissions

 (1) Any person may make a comment or submission to the Council concerning a scheme of which notice has been published under section 21.